pose-dev/contracts/contracts/pose.token/README.md

 eosio.token
 -----------

-This eosio contract allows users to create, issue, and manage tokens on eosio based blockchains.
+This pose contract allows users to create, issue, and manage tokens on pose based blockchains.